-If you’re just starting off, you might be wondering if it’s smarter to invest in stocks or ETF.
+If you’re just starting off, you might be going between investing ETF vs stocks and it’s a totally legitimate question.
 This is the century-old question with investing.
-The answer is that it depends.
+The answer to ETF vs stocks is that it depends.
 In certain cases, stocks are a good investment, although ETFs are preferable in others.
 Exchange-traded funds might decrease the difficulties for inexperienced investors.
 They can also provide a straightforward approach to achieve high returns.
 This makes ETFs an excellent starting point.
 It’s worth to remember that even though they are easy to run, they do have their drawbacks.

 How do you determine which is better and fits well to your investment strategy?
 There is no certain answer that is suitable for everyone.
 It all comes down to what you are willing to do with your investments and money.
 With ETFs, spending a few hours every month to track its situation is enough.
 You can make recurring payments and let it ride for decades.
 If you opt for stocks, it is a different case.
 You would need to create a fitting portfolio.